sagge/sagge.github.io/_posts/university/2014-09-01-university_project_3.markdown

 picture: /img/copter.png
 ---

 Autonomous flying robot built from scratch.
-ROS running on Raspberry PI and localisation and navigation done by using LiDAR on top of the drone
+Robot Operating System running on Raspberry PI and localization and navigation done by using LiDAR on top of the drone.
+Fail safe obstacle avoidance done by using IR sensors.